Realdavidking/Network-Design-Topology/README.md

 <h2>Project walk-through:</h2>

-First I established a Resource Group, and created a network security group (King Security) to protect the virtual network.
+First I established a Resource Group, and created a network security group (King Security) with rule to block all connections to protect the virtual network.

 <p align="center">
 Creating Resource Group: <br/>